T: +41 (0) 788 300 239

 T: +1 (857) 415-9384

 Niels first came to East Africa as a development aid worker employed by the German government in 2010.
 He implemented and helped to create community tourism around Bwindi Impenetrable National Park in south western Uganda.
-In the village of Rubuguri bordering the Rwandan and Congolese borders, a public library, a local bakery, and a hardware rental for farming equipment were opened by him.
+In the village of Rubuguri bordering the Rwanda and DR Congo, a public library, a local bakery, and a hardware rental for farming equipment were opened by him.

 Together with Turyasingura Rabani, Niels founded Instinct Safaris in July 2011.
 In order to promote a sustainable growth of the safari and tourism business in the Great Lakes region, it was of extreme importance to organize a community-centered framework, where profits from tourism would go hand in hand with socio-economic development in the areas Instinct Safaris visits.